mgomezandreu/sandbox/README.md

 - A few simple Mujuco environments to which I apply my knowledge in control in CPP
 - A study into representing trajectories as B - Splines and optimizing there parameters in a obstracle constraint problem
+- A study into Transfer Functions and Robust control